 Like hello, shocker here.
 A gal I know had someone blow up at her because her Instagram account (which is gorgeous and she works hard to monetize it), didn’t reflect the reality of motherhood.
 It didn’t show the poop.
 Or the under eye bags from lack of sleep.
 The messy house that never shows up on Instagram.
 The frustration of naughty kids.
 Real mom life.

-Instead, we see smiles, captions about what cute kids are doing, and pretty mamas looking their best.
+Instead, we see smiles, captions about what cute kids are doing, and pretty mamas looking like they woke up with their hair and makeup done.
 We see the stage.
 So what goes into this?
 Why is it SO absurd to compare?

 What’s not in the photo

-Behind any perfect looking life is stuff you don’t see.
-Stuff they don’t want you to see.
+Behind a “perfect Instagram photo” is stuff you don’t see.
+Stuff they don’t want you to see, because it’s not improving on their brand’s image.
 There is a lot that you don’t know.
 Anyone can pose for a photo, and hide relationship pain, financial stress, marital problems, naughty kids, postpartum depression, you get the idea.

 Ok, when I first started Instagram, I had NO idea about editing.
 Almost everyone growing on Instagram edits their photos, and some are more drastically edited than others.
 Some people use up to 3 apps and programs just for one photo!
 Yikes.
 But I get it.
-It gives their whole feed a uniform unique look.
-And that is all part of monetizing Insta.
+It gives their whole feed a uniform look.
+And that is all part of monetizing Insta and creating a brand.

 A before and after example